makandra/katapult/README.md

     authenticate 'User', system_email: 'system@example.com'

-The email address will be the sender for Clearance mails like password reset requests.
+The given email address will be configured as the sender for all mails sent by Rails, including Clearance mails like password reset requests.

 ## Development